 - Shape the dough into a log and then cut it into 12 equal pieces.
 Roll each piece into a ball, place on a plate, cover with plastic and refrigerate for about an hour.

-- Add the flour and whisk again, forming very uniform, clump free batter.
-Add another 50 milliliters of milk to make it easier.
+Add the flour and whisk again, forming a very uniform, clump-free batter.
+Add another 1/4 cup of milk to make it easier.

 - Heat the remaining milk in a pot until boiling, all the while stirring to keep the bottom from scorching.

-- Transfer the the egg & flour mixture into a larger pot (about 3 quarts).
+- Transfer the egg & flour mixture into a larger pot (about 3 quarts).

 - Tamper the egg yolk mixture by slowly pouring the hot milk in, all the while mixing.

 - Pour the mixture back into the pot and bring it to boil, continuously (!!) stirring and keeping the bottom of the pot from scorching.
 Once boiling, cook for 2-3 minutes.